 How it works

-The Library Access browser extension simplifies the connection to available digital materials, wherever and whenever you decide to study or work.
+The (Lean) Library Access browser extension simplifies the connection to available digital materials, wherever and whenever you decide to study or work.

 The extension is a piece of software (called a browser extension, add-on, or plug-in) that integrates in your web browser.
 Once installed, the extension will detect when you access a website that your library has a subscription for.
 It will then redirect you to the EZproxy version of the site where you get access via your Tilburg University Single Sign-On.